mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 Note that users can also generate phasor measurements using results from AC optimal power flow.

 The `placement` variable contains data regarding the optimal placement of measurements.
-In this instance, installing a PMU at `Bus 2` renders the system observable:
+Here, installing a PMU at `Bus 2` renders the system observable:
 ```@repl PMUOptimalPlacement
 keys(placement.bus)
 ```